Bryan De La Cruz Player Props: Marlins vs. Cubs

 Bryan De La Cruz At The Plate

-- In 54.2% of his games this season (13 of 24), De La Cruz has picked up at least one hit, and in six of those games (25.0%) he recorded multiple hits.
+- In 55.2% of his 29 games this season, De La Cruz has picked up at least one hit.
+He's also had six multi-hit games.

-- He has hit a long ball in two of 24 games played this season, and in 2.1% of his plate appearances.
+- In 29 games played this season, he has gone deep in two of them.

-- In five games this year (20.8%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- De La Cruz has driven in a run in five games this season (17.2%), including two games with multiple runs batted in.

-- In seven of 24 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this season (24.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.